Home » pallet projects » Pallet Wood Tree Collar | Simple Design You Can Make

 This handmade pallet wood tree collar was designed for my smaller Christmas Tree.
-I made a Christmas Tree Stand Box that folds flat for storage, but it's too wide and too tall for my new tree.
+I made a Christmas Tree Stand Box that folds flat for storage but is too wide and too tall for my new tree.

 While shopping for garland at Hobby Lobby, I saw this barnwood tree collar.
 First, it’s way too expensive, even on sale.
 Second, it’s too large.
 So, what’s a gal to do?
 Make one herself.

-I grabbed two pallets from the neighbor's garbage pile.
-I used my Duckbill Deck Wrecker to dismantle them.
-You may have noticed that there are narrow boards on one side and wider boards on the other side.
-For this pallet wood tree collar project, I used the narrow boards.
+I grabbed two pallets from the neighbor’s garbage pile and dismantled them using my Duckbill Deck Wrecker.
+You may have noticed narrow boards on one side and wider boards on the other.
+I used the narrow boards for this pallet wood tree collar project.

 How Do I Know What Size Tree Collar I Need to Make?

-To answer this question, I measured the existing metal Christmas tree stand, from one leg to the other.
-Then I measured the height from the floor to the lowest branch.
+To answer this question, I measured the existing metal Christmas tree stand from one leg to another.
+Then, I measured the height from the floor to the lowest branch.

-My narrow pallet boards were approximately 3.5" wide, so the four narrow boards netted me about 14" in height,.
-This is just basic information for you, because the boards you choose to use may be different because you may need a different size tree collar to fit your Christmas tree.
-If you need a slightly different size, think about leaving a gap between your boards, similar to how a "crate" looks.
+My narrow pallet boards were approximately 3.5″ wide, so the four narrow boards netted me about 14″ in height.
+This is just basic information for you because the boards you use may differ.
+You may need a different-size tree collar to fit your Christmas tree.
+If you need a slightly different size, consider leaving a gap between your boards, similar to how a “crate” looks.

 I tried to use these boards that were already cut short, but they weren’t the proper size.
 So, I had to cut the pallet boards from the dismantled pallet.